 In the Talent Management field, Andrew has represented many of Australia’s highest profile sports stars.
 With a passion for cricket, Sunstar’s talent has a heavy focus on this sport.
-Andrew represents some of the superstars of the game, including Mitchell Starc, Ellyse Perry and Australian women’s captain, Meg Lanning.
-He’s also manager of around the world sailor Jessica Watson.
+Andrew represents some of the superstars of the game, including Mitchell Starc, Alyssa Healy and Australian women’s captain, Meg Lanning.
+He’s also managed the career of around the world sailor Jessica Watson.
 Andrew was Event Director for Jessica's epic homecoming in May 2010, which was watched by millions via a live broadcast on every TV network in Australia and 100,000 people around Sydney Harbour.
 It was voted Australia's Favourite Event of 2010.

 Andrew was Executive Producer on Jessica’s documentary '210 Days', which was narrated by Sir Richard Branson.

-Andrew has worked in the film industry for the past five years acquiring and developing Sunstar's slate of properties, including the Academy Award nominated, box office hit LION, on which he was Executive Producer.
+Andrew has worked in the film industry since 2012, acquiring and developing Sunstar's slate of properties, including the Academy Award nominated, box office hit LION, on which he was Executive Producer.

-In addition to his work in the talent and film sectors, Andrew has made a significant contribution to his local community, having sat on the Board of the Manly Warringah District Cricket Club in Sydney for the past 29 years, including the past 15 as Honorary President.
-Andrew was also a player for 25 years and is a Life Member of the 140 year old Club.
+In addition to his work in the talent and film sectors, Andrew has made a significant contribution to his local community, having sat on the Board of the Manly Warringah District Cricket Club in Sydney for 30 years, including the past 15 as Honorary President.
+Andrew played for 25 years and is a Life Member of the 140 year old Club.

 In 2014, Andrew delivered the biggest crowdfunding campaign ever, for a personal cause in Australia, when he instigated the “All in for Alex” fundraiser to assist his terminally ill 41 year old niece Alex Piper, who had breast cancer and was struggling financially, as her husband Matt is 100% blind and unable to work.
 The campaign raised over $1 million for Alex, Matt and their three young children.
 Sadly, Alex passed away in January 2015, just 3 weeks after the campaign, but in the knowledge her family’s financial woes were solved.